-Stepping into the twentieth century, guests will be introduced to Manuel and Concepcion Liera, boarders who met and married at the Rancho in the 1920s.
-The real-life Lieras celebrated their wedding at the Rancho in 1924 – and their 70th wedding anniversary at the site in 1994!
-Tours will end in the library with Llewellyn and Avis Bixby, who renovated the Rancho in 1930 and lived there during the Great Depression.
+The 20th century doesn’t fail to deliver even more romantic stories as guests will be introduced to Manuel and Concepcion Liera, two boarders who met and married at the Rancho in the 1920s.
+Proving that love can last, the real-life Lieras returned to the Rancho to celebrate their 70th wedding anniversary in 1994!
+Llewellyn and Avis Bixby will conclude the tour and delve into their renovations of the Rancho in 1930 and time here during the Great Depression.

 Tickets for “Romances at the Rancho” are $20 per person and can only be purchased online.
 Each of the tours have been scheduled in 15-minute increments and are estimated to last roughly one hour.
 Visitors are asked to arrive promptly for the designated tour they selected.